2222-02-09

 A process of verifying that a solution works for the user.

-Here’s an example of how this can be done through screen recordings with Usersnap:
+Here’s an example of how this can be done through screen recordings with Usersnap (click on the image):

-There’s unit testing, functional testing, integration testing, and system testing, amongst many others.
+There’s unit testing, functional testing, integration testing, and system and testing phases, amongst many others.
 As part of these processes, we regularly ask questions such as:

 • Does the application crash?